CommBank-PowerBoard/powerboard-e-commerce-commercetools-payment-connector/README.md

 ## Overview

-The PowerBoard Payment Connector facilitates integration between commercetools and PowerBoard, allowing for efficient management of payment processes.
+Integrate your commercetools with PowerBoard using the PowerBoard Payment Connector and efficiently manage your payment processes.
 This repository is divided into two main modules:

 - **Extension Module**: Serves as middleware, linking commercetools with PowerBoard.
-Configured to trigger on payment creation or updates within commercetools, it ensures these events are appropriately handled by PowerBoard.
+This is configured to trigger on payment creation and updates within commercetools, ensuring efficient event handling by PowerBoard.

-- **Notification Module**: Handles asynchronous notifications from PowerBoard regarding payment status changes (e.g., authorization, charge, refund).
+- **Notification Module**: Handles asynchronous notifications from PowerBoard regarding payment status changes such as authorization, charge, refund, and so on.
 This module updates the corresponding payment status in commercetools.

-Both modules are essential for the seamless integration of commercetools and PowerBoard.
+You must have both modules to integrate your commercetools and PowerBoard.

 ## Prerequisites